 - Operating assurance .
 The OAG regulates the operation of all air systems registered as UK military aircraft and all activity within the UK DAE.
 It provides the main delivery arm of the MAA’s assurance activity.
 It collects, processes and disseminates intelligence concerning risk to life within, and the performance of, the Regulated Community (RC) to construct a rich picture.
 Analysis of this picture and co-ordination of OAG activity enables the Risk Based Assurance (RBA) of the RC.
 It focuses on the operating and engineering activity conducted by ADH and ADH-facing organizations and contractor organizations regulated under MAA approval schemes.
 It also incorporates the Test, Evaluation and Special Tasks (TEST) division, responsible for test and evaluation and special projects.

-the enabling services function provides a range of support services to the MAA and comprises a number of smaller, interlinked teams: business plans and finance; secretariat and communications; legal services; and skills, training and talent sustainment (who support the governance and outputs of the MAA).
+- The enabling function provides a range of support services across the MAA.
+Headed by a military COS, it comprises a number of smaller, interlinked teams: command plans; futures, development and strategy; business compliance; finance; legal services; and the delivery of air safety training.